 If your smoker is having no trouble maintaining the set temperature, consider brushing on rum or maple sauce a couple of times while it smokes.

-If your smoker loses heat easily then it is best to leave the door or lid closed as much as possible.
-In this case, it is fine to brush on some of the rum or maple sauce about 30 minutes before the ham is finished.
+If it happens to be cold out and your smoker loses heat easily then it is best to leave the door or lid closed as much as possible.
+In this case, it is fine to brush on some of the rum or maple sauce one time about 30 minutes before the ham is finished.

 Let the ham rest for about 15-20 minutes then slice it up into 1/4 inch thick pieces piled onto a nice platter.